SheplX/myprojectx/README.md

 foobar.singularize('phenomena') # returns 'phenomenon'
 ```
 # Contributing
-pull requests are welcome for major changes, please open an issue first to sicuss what u would like to change
+Pull requests are welcome for major changes, please open an issue first to sicuss what u would like to change

 please make sure to update tests as appropriate.